-- CEO compensation - · peer groups for executive and director compensation, as well as performance assessment - the performance framework - · considerations related to levels of compensation in the competitive market provided by management and its advisor - · other compensation and related governance matters included within the committee's mandate
+- market trends and practices - compensation and performance - peer groups for executive and director compensation - the performance framework as well as performance assessment - considerations related to levels of compensation in the competitive market provided by management and its advisor - CEO and executive compensation packages and annual STIP and LTIP awards - other compensation and related governance matters included within the Committee's mandate

-The consultant is responsible to the committee and must keep all matters confidential.
-It must also advise the committee chair of any potential conflicts of interest.
+The consultant is responsible to the Committee and must keep all matters confidential.
+It must also advise the Committee chair of any potential conflicts of interest.

 The Board has a policy that sets out broad guidelines for the independent consultant relationship.
-The policy limits the consultant's exposure to management and requires the committee to pre-approve any work plan undertaken with management, among other things.
-To date, the committee's consultant has never undertaken any work for management.
-Meridian Compensation Partners has been the committee's consultant since October 2018.
-The table below shows the fees paid to the committee's consultant for the last two years:
+The policy limits the consultant's exposure to management and requires the Committee to pre-approve any work plan undertaken with management, among other things.
+To date, the Committee's consultant has not undertaken any work for management.
+Meridian Compensation Partners has been the Committee's consultant since October 2018.
+The table below shows the fees paid to the Committee's consultant for the last two years:

-2019 2018
+2020 2019

 Meridian Meridian

 Compensation Compensation

 Partners Partners

-Executive compensation fees \$48,689 \$13,517
+Executive compensation fees \$44,075 \$48,689

 All other fees \$0 \$0

-Total \$48,689 \$13,517
+Total \$44,075 \$48,689